Gaelvasbur/javascript-exercises/README.md

 # 🚀 JavaScript School Exercises
-A collection of JavaScript exercises and practice problems completed during my studies.
+A collection of JavaScript exercises and practice problems completed during my studies at Conquer Blocks Academy.

 ## 🌐 Project Link
 You can view the live project here: